The Secret to Great Relationships Starts in Childhood

 Childhood predictors of perceptions of social trust across 22 countries in the global flourishing study

-Experiencing physical or sexual abuse during childhood is significantly associated with lower perceptions of social trust later in life.
+Experiences of physical or sexual abuse during childhood were associated with lower levels of social trust perceptions in adulthood.

-Adults who attended religious services one to three times per month as a child were 1.2 times more likely to perceive high social trust compared to those who never attended.
+Individuals who attended religious services at least weekly during childhood were 1.16 times more likely to perceive high social trust in adulthood compared to those who never attended.

 The quality of your relationships today may have been decided long before you met the people in your life.